codersforcauses/bluecrew/documentation/docs/developer.md

 ### Unit Tests

 Unit tests have been written to test various aspects of the backend (the models, the views, ect.).
 These tests can be run with `python manage.py test`.

+## Continuous Deployment

+At the time of writing, there is a GitHub action configure to upload a docker image for the server to a container registry whenever a push to the main branch occurs.
+Then in the VPS, [watchtower](https://github.com/containrrr/watchtower) is used to automatically pull this image and restart the server container using the new image.